Givralix/PerlBot/README.md

 So far it has the dialogue from all the episodes from Gem Glow to Steven Floats.<br/>
 I get it from the Steven Universe wikia and also each sentence is on its own line!

+### chat_database
+All the messages Perlbot got from the internet

+### trying.py
+Trying to make something that can generate answers from an answer

 ## Dependencies
 ### Python
 *	Markovify
+*	TextBlob

 ### Perl
 *	Net::OAuth